 Charles Douglas Haylock was the son of John Haylock of West Wratting, Cambridgeshire.
 It was probably he and his wife who arrived in Sydney from London via Hobart on the Wave in April 1832.
-He purchased a town allotment in Paterson in February 1837 and was granted a publican's license for the Paterson Arms Inn in Sussex street Sydney in July 1837.
+He leased land in George-street, Sydney in November 1833.

-In May 1840 he was granted the license for an Inn in the township of Paterson under the sign of Wratting Hall.
+In May 1840 he was granted the licence for an Inn in the township of Paterson under the sign of Wratting Hall.
 He may have built this Inn but there is no information as to location.

 Charles Haylock was the proprietor of the Wellington between the years 1843 and 1848 and then 1853 and 1854.